 Hello there!
 My name is Lucien and welcome to my website.
-I completed my Ph.D. thesis at the end of 2019, afterward I worked as a postdoctoral researcher at the LMFA laboratory.
-I now continue my research as postdoctoral reasearcher at Centre Européen de Recherche et de Formation Avancée en Calcul Scientifique (CERFACS).
-My research interests include fluid dynamics, lattice Boltzmann method, multi-species diffusion, kinetic theory, and physical oceanography.
+I completed my Ph.D. thesis at the end of 2019, afterward I worked as a postdoctoral researcher at the LMFA and then CERFACS.
+I now continue my research as a CNRS research engineer at LMFA.
+My research interests include fluid dynamics, lattice Boltzmann method, and high-performing-computing.
 You will find some posts about my research and links to my articles.

 Besides my research, I can’t decide between the seaside and the mountainside enjoying windsurfing, sailing, as well as hiking, and mountain biking.